aiden2480/12A1-PizzaApp/README.md

 - [ ] Fill out toppings based on an option select to prefill a pizza type e.g. Hawaiian
 - [ ] Add sides/drinks/dessert
 - [ ] Add colour scheme
-- [ ] Either add a basic website, or set the website to be the readme
+- [ ] Set window icon to pizza image
-- [ ] Generate links for each of the versions via JavaScript rather than hard coded.
 - [ ] Add patch version to each release, recompile binaries, and reupload to github.
+- [ ] Add an attribute of `PizzaOrder` that displays the total cost of the order in the orders list
+- [ ] Able to tick off each order as already delivered
 - [x] Separate branch for editing the website
     - [website branch](https://github.com/aiden2480/12A1-PizzaApp/tree/website)
+- [x] Generate links for each of the versions via JavaScript rather than hard coded.
+    - Added in commit `ad5555a` and [PR #2](https://github.com/aiden2480/12A1-PizzaApp/pull/2)